GCT Featured Articles

 - the 800 MW Vineyard Wind Farm (a joint venture between Avangrid Renewables and Copenhagen Infrastructure Partners, using GE Renewable Energy’s Haliade-X wind turbines, off the coast of Massachusetts near Martha's Vineyard) - plans to be operational by 2023.

+The success of Block Island paved the way for the many offshore wind farms off the East Coast that will measure in dozens of gigawatts once fully developed.
 Other major offshore wind farm projects off the East Coast of the U.S. include more projects off New York, New Jersey, Rhode Island, and Massachusetts; as well as Maryland, Connecticut, Delaware, Virginia, and other states on the East Coast.
 All of these projects each create hundreds of jobs for the local economy, many of which are permanent; while also creating a highly efficient, clean source of energy.

 According to the U.S. Department of Energy, more than 25 offshore wind projects with a generating capacity of 24 gigawatts are now being planned, mainly off the U.S. Northeast and mid-Atlantic coasts.
 And although some of these projects may not be built, and only one commercial offshore wind farm has actually been constructed —the tiny, five-turbine “Block Island Wind” project off Rhode Island — analysts say that U.S. offshore wind is expected to enjoy significant growth in the coming decade. - quote from -.e360.yale.edu/after-an-uncertain-start-u-s-offshore-wind-is-powering-up

 Block Island vs. European Offshore Wind Farms